FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/attributes/discount_handling.md

   - RESELLER_MARGIN - indicates the Reseller Program Discounts earned on every eligible line item.
   - SUBSCRIPTION_BENEFIT - credits earned by purchasing long-term subscriptions to services in exchange for discounts.

-- Where does spot instance usage-based discount fall under?
+- Where does spot pricing discount fall under?
 Should there be a **Usage-based discounts** type?
+  - We decided to handle spot as PricingCategory = `Dynamic` and PricingSubcategory = `Spot`.
+  - We have not yet discussed if there are any special nuances to how spot pricing works that should be explicitly incorporated into Discount Handling beyond identification of spot-priced charges.

 - Where does GCP's sustained usage discount fall under?
 Maybe the same as spot instance, in which case, **Usage-based discounts**?
+  - Since GCP SUDs are an after-the-fact discount that includes a negative charge, they're being tracked as ChargeCategory = `Adjustment` and ChargeSubcategory = `Credit`.
+  - In the main spec content, SUDs are covered by the "Any price or cost reductions that are awarded after the fact are identified as a `Credit` Charge Subcategory" sentence.

 - Microsoft discounts include:
   - Azure consumption discounts